Kolob

 Kolob Canyons

-Middle Fork Taylor Creek - 5.4 miles: A moderate day hike, leading to a double arch alcove and past the Finger Canyons of the Kolob.
-This trail is known for having wildlife along the path, including rattlesnakes so watch your step and enjoy some of the wild of Zion.
+5.4 miles: A moderate day hike, leading to a double arch alcove and past the Finger Canyons of the Kolob, and known for the wildlife along the path, including rattlesnakes so watch your step.

-North Fork Taylor Creek - 7.5 miles: This route begins at the Middle Fork of Taylor Creek Trailhead, but take the spur to North Fork at the historic Larsen Cabin.
-The freestanding arch, Pico Rosado, can be seen along the trail.
+7.5 miles: This route begins at the Middle Fork of Taylor Creek Trailhead, but take the spur to North Fork is at the Larsen Cabin.
+Watch for the freestanding arch high up, along the trail.

-Detailed hiking guide |
+Detailed hiking guide

 Zion National Park Vacation: Canyon Country